b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Korihor.md

 >
 > ***8*** *For thus saith the scripture: Choose ye this day, whom ye will serve.*

 You can believe whatever you like, as we've already separated church and state.
 No law saying you have to believe this thing or that... because of [this Bible passage](https://www.churchofjesuschrist.org/study/scriptures/ot/josh/24?id=p15&lang=eng#p15).
 This will also become relevant later.
+Don't worry about how we're ~525 years displaced from Lehi leaving Jerusalem with the Plates of Brass&mdash;that exact phrasing from around [14th century](https://www.churchofjesuschrist.org/study/manual/old-testament-seminary-teacher-manual/introduction-to-the-book-of-joshua?lang=eng&id=p4#p4) B.C.E. was preserved across centuries and its interpretation is solid enough to base laws off of.

 &nbsp;